 ♫ Listening to: We by Felix Da Housecat ♫

-Update: These didn’t taste exactly like I remembered twinkies tasting, but I was participating in VeganMofo in September 2014 when I created this recipe, and I had to post something every day.
-So, while the cream filling came out perfectly on my first try, I tweaked the cake part of the twinkie recipe to make it a bit spongier.
+I first posted this recipe in September 2014 when I was participating in VeganMofo.
+Back then, the recipe didn’t taste exactly like I remembered twinkies tasting, but I had to post something every day, so I didn’t have time to recipe test them 3-4 times like I usually do.
+While the cream filling came out perfectly on my first try, I’ve since tweaked the cake part of this twinkie recipe to make it a bit spongier.
 I hope you like it.

 This recipe makes 12 twinkies.

 - 2 cups unbleached flour

 - 1 tablespoon baking powder (I use non-aluminum)